Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Monte Carlo Simulations

 \subsubsection{Comparison and finite size scaling}

-The finite size scaling of the plateau in the case of charges hopping on the diamond lattice is presented in Fig.~\ref{fig:nc-plateau-scaling-charges}.
-We observe that, as in the case of the spins, the long-range interacting case tends towards a finite plateau density in the thermodynamic limit, while the plateau is merely a finite size effect in the case of truncated interactions between the charges, i.e., $\lim_{L \to \infty}\eta_p(L) = 0$ with $\nu \simeq 2.28$.
+The finite size scaling of the plateau in the case of charges hopping on the diamond lattice, contrasting the behaviour of Eqs.~\eqref{eqn:charges-hamiltonian-long-range} and~\eqref{eqn:charges-hamiltonian-truncated}, is presented in Fig.~\ref{fig:nc-plateau-scaling-charges}.
+We again observe that the long-range interacting case tends towards a finite plateau density in the thermodynamic limit, while the plateau is merely a finite size effect in the case of truncated interactions between the charges, i.e., $\lim_{L \to \infty}\eta_p(L) = 0$ with $\nu \simeq 2.28$.

 These findings corroborate the conclusions of Sec.~\ref{sec:CSI:finite-size-scaling} pertaining to classical spin ice.
 In particular, that the plateau is not a finite size effect in the case of long-range Coulomb interactions between charges.
 Since the subleading corrections decay more quickly in the charge description, $\nu = 1.8(4)$, we are able to make this claim on even stronger terms.